brettz9/webappfind/README.md

 (For command line usage, see its API below.)

-It is hoped that the instructions below can be mostly automated and simplified once the [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) add-on is complete (this add-on is to optionally interact with WebAppFind to allow building and assignment of executable/batch files which can be designated for specific file types without the user needing to find the path of these executables as WebAppFind currently requires).
+It is hoped that the instructions below can be mostly automated and simplified once the [Executable Builder](https://github.com/brettz9/executable-builder) add-on is complete (this add-on is to optionally interact with WebAppFind to allow building and assignment of executable/batch files which can be designated for specific file types without the user needing to find the path of these executables as WebAppFind currently requires).

 ## Instructions